Bad Boy (BigBang song): Release and composition

 "Bad Boy" was the third song to the featured on the teaser videos from Alive, after "Blue" and "Love Dust."
 The music video for the track was released on the same day as the album.
 The song charted at number one on online music charts after its release.
 The first televised performance was held at the music show Inkigayo on March 11.
 A Japanese version of the song was included at the Japanese studio albums Alive and The Best of Big Bang 2006-2014.

 The song was penned by G-Dragon, who also produced the song with Choice37, and with additional rap parts written by T.O.P.
 "Bad Boy" is a piano-based R&B track.
 The production was noted for its roots "in the airiest of hip-hop/R&B summer crossover," for including tropical elements and was compared to the work of Boyz II Men and Justin Timberlake.
-The rapping parts were described as "mellow," which gave the song a "airy flow."
+The rapping parts were described as "mellow," which gave the song an "airy flow."
 Fuse described "Bad Boy" as a "unique mid-tempo track" that is "richly urban, set against a nostalgic '90s hip hop beat."